2. The route

 Excursion of 17/7/2021

-I reached Valfredda Pass, continuing on to Corno Vitello (see Trail 5B for related details), on July 17, 2021.
+I reached Valfredda Pass, continuing on to Corno Vitello (see trail 5B for related details), on July 17, 2021.
 Wonderful day, of note was a small family of 3 ibex stationed right at the beginning of the snowfield: they did not flinch at all as I passed by, and I found them in the same spot on both the outward and return trips.
 Also, probably due to the rain the night before, ONE MILLION flies must have just hatched that day, which plagued my return practically from just below the snowfield to Alpenzu…

 One of the ibexes encountered at the beginning of the snowfield.